-The exams consist of a written portion and an oral review portion completed with your online tutor.
-The oral review portion of the two final exams is completed with the student's tutor and is graded on a pass/fail basis.
+The oral portion of the two final exams is completed with the student's tutor and is graded on a pass/fail basis.
 A fail on an oral exam is allowed to be retaken one time.
+The average quiz score percentage and the average exam scores percentage are averaged together for a final percentage.
+This percentage results in the overall final grade point average according to the following: 70-79% = C, 80-89% = B, 90-100% = A.